maxmalek/ugreg/README.md

 - `/_matrix/client/*/user_directory/search` goes to maiden
 - Anything else goes to the homeserver

-so you'll need a a reverse proxy like nginx in front of your synapse/dendrite/... install.
+so you'll need a a reverse proxy like nginx or Traefik in front of your synapse/dendrite/... install.
+See below.

 A reasonable set of configs to start is: